rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Keep the query open, because you will use this query in this section as case study for the following improvements.
+Keep the query open, because you use it as a case study to make improvements.
 Your query result should be similar to the following:

 {{< highlight javascript >}}
 {